flyitalyadsb/flarm-ogn-to-sbs/README.md

 - `--listen-on`: Sets the utility to listen mode on the given port number.
 Useful if you want the utility to act as a server and wait for incoming connections.

 - `--only-messages-with-icao`: If set, the utility will only forward messages to readsb that contain an ICAO address.

+- `--location-filter`: "If used, the script will send only data within a radius from some coordinates (format: lat,long,radius)

 - `--timezone`: Specifies the timezone for timestamping.
 Default is `Europe/Rome`.